-Subclassing data types can be done easily by inheriting from them in a normal Python class, although to make the new subclass immutable, the line will need to be added to the subclass before any method or attribute definitions.
+Subclassing data types can be done easily by inheriting from them either in another data statement or a normal Python class.
+If a normal class statement is used, making the new subclass immutable will require adding the line which will need to be put in the subclass body before any method or attribute definitions.